Prologue: Twenty-eight years earlier…

 “Not necessarily,” the second girl replied.
 “Maybe he doesn’t like blondes.”

-The first girl, a blonde, glowered back at her at they entered another room and shut the door behind them.
+The first girl, a blonde, glowered back at her.
+They entered a room on the other side of the hall and shut the door behind them.

-The fox continued down the new corridor until he reached a room at the far end.
-Nudging the door open, he sneaked in.
-There was another girl inside, facing away from the door while she stared at herself in a mirror.
+The fox continued down the new corridor until he reached a door at the far end.
+Nudging it open, he sneaked in.
+There was another girl inside, facing herself in a mirror.
 She wore a nightgown, and was counting out the strokes as she brushed her blonde hair.

 The fox crept over to a small writing desk that stood against one wall.
-The chair had been pushed over to the side, and held a clean white dress in a neatly folded pile on the seat.
-He leaned his body against the legs of the chair to push it up against the side of the desk, stopping every so often to make sure the girl hadn’t heard him.
-When he had it where he wanted it, he leapt up onto the chair and then to the desk, which held a half-finished letter, a quill pen, and a bottle of ink that hadn’t been stoppered.
+The chair stood over to one side, and on the seat was a clean white dress in a neatly folded pile.
+The fox leaned his body against the chair’s legs to push it up against the side of the desk, stopping every so often to make sure the girl hadn’t heard him.
+When he had it where he wanted it, he leapt up onto the chair and then to the desk, which held a half-finished letter, a quill pen, and a bottle of ink that had been left unstoppered.

-Sniffing the ink, he nudged the bottle with his nose until it reached the side of the desk and fell off.
+He sniffed the bottle, then nudged it with his nose until it reached the edge of the desk and fell off.
 It landed on the dress with a quiet whuff, the black ink pouring out.
-The fox jumped down from the desk and hid under the bed just as a woman entered the room.
+The fox jumped down and hid under the bed just as a woman entered the room.

 “Moira!
 What did you do to your presentation dress?”

 “What?
 Sister Bela—” The girl turned to her dress, shrieking when she saw the puddle of ink.
 “No. No!
 I can clean it!”
-She grabbed the dress to scrub at the stain with the nightgown she wore, knocking the bottle of ink to the floor in the process.
+She grabbed the dress and scrubbed at the stain with the nightgown she was wearing, knocking the bottle of ink to the floor in the process.

 “You’re just making it worse,” the woman said.
 “Why didn’t you leave it hanging up?”

-Moira started crying as she gave up trying to clean it.
+Moira started crying as she gave up her efforts.
 “What do I do now?”

 “I’ll help you start a new one tonight, but for now, you should stay here.
 I need to gather the other girls for the Presentation.
 The Prince’s carriage has arrived.”